-Automatic Updates for iOS releases is a feature that requires the iOS 12 software, so keep that in mind.
+Automatic Updates for iOS releases is a feature that requires the iOS 12 software or above, so keep that in mind.
 Also important, this option is managed separately on every iOS device you own.

 The option is off by default, here’s how to enable it:

 1) Open the Settings app on your iPhone or iPad with iOS 12 or newer.